amjarmed/100-nextjs-snippets/README.md

 ![version](https://img.shields.io/badge/version-0.0.1-blue) ![license](https://img.shields.io/badge/license-MIT-green)

-A collection of **All In (React, Nexjs, and Redux )** **100+ useful Nextjs snippets** designed to speed up your development workflow.
+A collection of **All In One (React, Nexjs, and Redux )** **100+ useful Nextjs snippets** designed to speed up your development workflow.
 This extension provides quick, easy access to frequently used Next.js code structures.

 ## Features